In this post, I’m going to share with you my website redesign journey for Fabrizio Van Marciano.

-In December of 2018, I finally made the decision to move my web design and creative services permanently to a brand new site, and FabrizioVanMarciano.com looked like the perfect candidate for the job, however, the website was in need of a complete overhaul.
-And so it began.
+In March of 2018, I finally made the decision to move my web design and creative services permanently to a brand new site, and it just so happened that I had purchased the domain name Fabrizio Van Marciano Dot Com the year before.

 Planning and strategizing